Authored by the expert who managed and guided the team behind the Ghana Property Pack

 Is short-term renting allowed in Accra in 2026?

-As of the first half of 2026, short-term renting is fully allowed in Accra, but it's classified as regulated tourism accommodation requiring registration and licensing through the Ghana Tourism Authority (GTA).
+As of early 2026, short-term renting is allowed in Accra, but an Airbnb host in Accra should treat it as a regulated tourism accommodation activity.

 For a more general view, you can read our article detailing what exactly foreigners can own and buy in Ghana.